jean-zay-users/jean-zay-doc/docs/index.md

 have managed to get access to Jean Zay and think this can be a very useful cluster for your AI research.

-At the time of writing (end January 2020), the GPU part of Jean Zay is very much underused and we think a user-contributed documentation could help people navigating the access procedure and knowing a few necessary tips and tricks to be productive on such a cluster.
+At the time of writing (November 2020), the GPU part of Jean Zay is very much underused and we think a user-contributed documentation could help people navigating the access procedure and knowing a few necessary tips and tricks to be productive on such a cluster.